Introduction to Utilitarianism

 Chapter 3 explains reflective equilibrium as a moral methodology, and presents several arguments for utilitarianism (and similar consequentialist views) over competing approaches to ethics.
 This includes discussion of the veil of ignorance, the expanding moral circle, and the argument that utilitarianism offers an especially compelling account of what fundamentally matters.
 This chapter also explains the paradox of deontology, evolutionary debunking arguments, and other objections to non-consequentialist ethics.

 Specific theories of well-being and of population ethics are explored in Chapters 4 and 5, respectively.
-While utilitarianism is often associated with hedonism about well-being and the total view of population ethics (a combination known as classical utilitarianism), there are other options that are also worth considering.
+While utilitarianism is often associated with hedonism about well-being and the total view of population ethics (a combination known as classical utilitarianism), other options are also worth considering.
 It’s especially worth bearing in mind that objections to hedonism or to the total view may yet leave other forms of utilitarianism untouched.
 (Note that the chapter on population ethics is the most difficult and technical of the book, and some readers may prefer to skip it.)

 Chapter 6 and our supplemental article Acting on Utilitarianism explore the practical applications of utilitarianism, and its implications for how we should live our lives.
-We argue that, in practice, a utilitarian should try to do as much good as possible whilst still abiding by commonsense moral virtues like integrity, trustworthiness, and law-abidingness, in order to advance social cooperation and mitigate the downside risk of miscalculation.
+We argue that, in practice, a utilitarian should try to do as much good as possible while still abiding by commonsense moral virtues like integrity, trustworthiness, and law-abidingness, in order to advance social cooperation and mitigate the downside risk of miscalculation.

 Chapter 7 examines how robust these practical recommendations are to various departures from strict utilitarian theory.
 While some alternative theories may yield radically divergent practical implications, we argue that a wide range of reasonable views ultimately converge on the core practical recommendation of utilitarian ethics—namely, to use a significant fraction of your time and/or money to help others, and to try to do so as effectively as possible, without violating commonsense moral constraints.